 Influenza, also called the flu, is an infection of the upper airway caused by an influenza virus.
 Every year there is a period of time when there are more outbreaks of the flu.
 This is called the flu season.
-Flu season generally occurs during the fall, winter and early spring.
+The flu season generally occurs during the fall, winter and early spring.